 Grade 8 - English

 Students read stories, novels, and drama with themes of quest and courage in facing difficult life choices.
 They write to understand literature as they study point of view, voice, and mood.
 Furthermore, they continue to explore writing with an emphasis on developing essays and personal narratives, and they write for different audiences and for different purposes.
 Writing conventions are taught in the context of the student’s writing and practiced throughout the year.
 The focus is on sentence combining, revising, and proofreading.

 - Grade 9 - English

 In the ninth-grade English course, students study renowned short stories, classic American and multicultural literature, and Shakespearean drama.
 They analyze literary techniques, synthesize information from several sources on a single topic, understand how genre relates to theme, compare universal themes, and appreciate precise language.
 Developing the student’s voice on paper, exploring more complex grammar through writing, revising, and peer-editing are emphases throughout the year.
 By the end of the spring term, students compile a writing portfolio that documents and highlights their progress.

-Language Skills is an elected core-curricular course that is offered in grades 7-9 in lieu of a foreign language
+Language Skills is an elected core-curricular course that is offered in grades 7-9 in lieu of a WORLD language

 The focus of the language skills course is on the structure of language and the development of written expression and reading comprehension.
 It is a skills-based English language course in which grammar, the writing process, and active reading strategies are directly taught and practiced.
 The objectives are to strengthen the English language skills of our students and to provide them with a foundation for future language study.